tbela99/gzip/README.md

 ## Roadmap

-### Height priority list
+### High priority list

-0. Insert scripts and css that have 'data-position="head"' attribute in head instead of the footer
+1. Insert scripts and css that have 'data-position="head"' attribute in head instead of the footer
+1. Service worker cache expiration api (using localforage or a lightweight indexDb library)
 1. Investigate service worker and SRI issue
-1. Service worker cache expiration api (using localforage or another lightweight indexDb library)
 1. Background Sync see [here](https://developers.google.com/web/updates/2015/12/background-sync)
 1. Messaging API (broadcasting messages to and from all/single clients)
 1. Remove <Link rel=preload> http header and use <link> HTML tag instead. see [here](https://jakearchibald.com/2017/h2-push-tougher-than-i-thought/)